tronprotocol/documentation/English_Documentation/TRON_Virtual_Machine/TRC10_TRX_TRANSFER_INTRODUCTION_FOR_EXCHANGES.md

   - `owner_address` (Bytes) is the trx or trc10 sender address.
 Need to convert Bytes to a base58Check String to show readable Tron address.

-  - `contract_address` (Bytes) is the trx or trc10 reciever's address and it HAS-TO-BE a smart contract address.
+  - `contract_address` (Bytes) is the trx or trc10 reciever's address and it **HAS-TO-BE** a smart contract address.
 Need to convert Bytes to a base58 String to show readable Tron address.
-Need to convert Bytes to a base58Check String to show readable Tron address.

   - `call_value` (int64) is the trx amount send to the contract address.